hubtype/botonic/doc-botonic/docs/components/components-carousel.md

 ## Botonic template with Carousels

 A dynamic carousel is an object that has multiple images or videos where you can showcase your products or information.
-In the example below, taken from one of Botonic templates,  a simple bot will display five men or woman shirts and their price.
+In the example below, taken from one of Botonic templates,  a simple bot will display five men or women's shirts and their price.
 The clothes information are retrieved from the `Shopstyle API`.

 First of all, we ask what are the user interests.
 When we get it, we generate the carousel of the products.